nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/document-resources-endpoints.md

 ### Creating a Document

-To create a new document under the current resource, you have to send a <span class="s1">POST</span> request with the following data:
+To create a new document under the current resource, send a POST request with the following data:

 ```
-POST /nuxeo/site/api/v1/id/{idOfParentDoc}
+POST /nuxeo/api/v1/id/{idOfParentDoc}
 {
     "entity-type": "document",
     "name":"newDoc",
     "type": "File",
     "properties": {
         "dc:title": "The new document",
-        "dc:description": "Created via a so cool and simple REST API",
+        "dc:description": "Created via a very cool and easy REST API",
         "common:icon": "/icons/file.gif",
         "common:icon-expanded": null,
         "common:size": null